PrincetonUniversity/compcomp/README.md

-If your Ssreflect or MathComp are installed in a nonstandard place (e.g., in your home directory rather than system-wide), edit variables `SSREFLECT` and `MATHCOMP` in the Makefile to point to appropriate installation directories.
+If your Ssreflect or MathComp are installed in a nonstandard place (e.g., in your home directory rather than system-wide), edit variables `SSREFLECT` and `MATHCOMP` in the Makefile to point to the appropriate installation directories.
 Otherwise, leave both `SSREFLECT` and `MATHCOMP` equal the empty string `""`.

 ## Special Instructions for AEC Members

 ### Virtual Machine Image

-As a convenience, we've built a VirtualBox virtual machine image that comes preinstalled with the required dependencies.
+To assist the AEC members, we've built a VirtualBox virtual machine image that comes preinstalled with the required dependencies.

 * VirtualBox is available for free here: https://www.virtualbox.org/.
 * The CompComp Debian virtual machine image is here: